Neapolitan cuisine: Dishes of the poor

-Frittata with spaghetti

-The frittata can be prepared with pasta leftovers, either with tomato sauce or white.
+Frittata is sometimes prepared with pasta leftovers, either with tomato sauce or white.
 Pasta, cooked al dente is mixed with raw scrambled egg and cheese, then pan fried.
 It can be enriched with many different ingredients.
 Must be cooked on both sides, flipped with the help of a plate.
 If well cooked, it is compact, and can be cut into slices.
 It can be eaten during outdoor lunches.

-Richer pasta dishes
+Dishes of the rich

-The aristocratic cuisine used pasta for elaborate recipes, like the timballi, rarely used in everyday food.
+The aristocratic cuisine used pasta for elaborate recipes, such as timballi, rarely used in everyday food.

 Richer sauces, more elaborate than the vegetable pasta dishes mentioned above, that are frequently used to dress pasta include: